vipulnaik/working-drafts/ark/arithmetic-of-density.md

 1. **Predict the density-1/12 shortfall from the singular series.** §5 of the notes measures 19.3% of odd and 0.9% of even values below 1/12.
 Both engines' availability is computable heuristically; the comparison would test the whole framework of this document rather than any single family.
 2. **Is the four-part family ever optimal?** Equivalently, does the triple coincidence of §5 above ever occur?
 A negative heuristic estimate would be strong evidence for Open Problem 9(a) even without a proof.
+3. **Local solubility of the 2c + r family, in each class mod 4.** The gap §3.3 flags, and the highest-value item here: §5's chain analysis found two of its candidate chains locally dead (one always divisible by 3, one dead whenever 3 | n), so the analogous check is required before the revised ceilings 1/9 and 0.0858 can be quoted as ladder constants rather than as caps.
-3. **The fused family at ω(n) = 2 but bad splitting.** 282 of the 960 ω(n) = 2 values do better with a split than with fusion, which happens when the smallest prime-power cofactor F is large.
+4. **The fused family at ω(n) = 2 but bad splitting.** 282 of the 960 ω(n) = 2 values do better with a split than with fusion, which happens when the smallest prime-power cofactor F is large.
 The distribution of F over ω(n) = 2 integers is classical; predicting the 678/282 division is a clean test.
-4. **Efficiency below 1.** §5 of the notes tabulates eff(r,q) = orb(r, qpart(r−1,q))/C(r,2) and finds efficiency 1 at 77% of foreign blocks.
+5. **Efficiency below 1.** §5 of the notes tabulates eff(r,q) = orb(r, qpart(r−1,q))/C(r,2) and finds efficiency 1 at 77% of foreign blocks.
 The distribution of the largest prime-power divisor of r − 1 over primes r is a shifted-prime question of Erdős type; its known results should be imported here rather than re-derived.
-5. **Does the density floor drift as predicted?** The concrete test: extend the table and check whether the floor tracks the thinning of the ω(n) = 2 population.
+6. **Does the density floor drift as predicted?** The concrete test: extend the table and check whether the floor tracks the thinning of the ω(n) = 2 population.
 This is the cheapest available check on §4's central claim, and `wide_cert.py` already reaches n = 10⁵ for the collapse question, so the infrastructure exists.